Tooth Extractions – Raleigh, NC

 Most people don’t want to hear that they need a tooth extraction.
 This is understandable, however, we don’t recommend this treatment lightly!
 Tooth extractions are a last resort option for troubled teeth that can’t be salvaged.
 Usually an oral condition like cavities or wisdom tooth impaction will cause trouble for your smile when left untreated, and also tend to be quite uncomfortable.
 A tooth extraction can offer relief in drastic situations, as well as protect the rest of your teeth.

-Why Choose Lake Boone Dentistry For Tooth Extractions?
+Why Choose Lake Boone Dentistry of Raleigh For Tooth Extractions?

 Reasons Why Tooth Extractions Are Necessary